ClickHouse/ClickHouse/docs/en/sql-reference/statements/detach.md

 # DETACH Statement {#detach}

-Makes the server "forget" about the existence of a table, a materialized view or a dictionary.
+Makes the server "forget" about the existence of a table, a materialized view, or a dictionary.

 **Syntax**